JorjaFox/website/content/posts/blog/2008/08-15-csi-season-nine-rumors-spoilers-and-speculation.md

     - tv
 ---

-This is an open post for folks to gossip.
 Here's the deal of what we know:

 * Jorja Fox will be back for at least 2 episodes.
 *Lady Heather comes back.